 What do those requirements mean?
 It can be hard to figure out exactly what the company is looking for in a candidate.
-You'll find a lot of buzzwords in job postings, but what do they actually mean and what how do they translate to what the employer is looking for?
-Here's how to decode a job advertisement and a list of frequently used job search words and phrases with an explanation of what they mean.
+You'll find a lot of buzzwords in job postings, but what do they actually mean, and how do they translate to what the employer is looking for?
+Here's how to decode a job advertisement and a list of frequently-used job search words and phrases with an explanation of what they mean.

-Experience requirements may involve types of experience where candidates apply specific skills, e.g. “extensive experience programming with PHP.”
-Experience requirements might include working with a specific population or in a specific industry or employment sector, e.g. counseling experience with battered or abused women, or advising experience in a college setting.
+Experience requirements may involve types of experiences where candidates apply specific skills, e.g., “extensive experience programming with PHP.”
+Experience requirements might include working with a specific population or in a specific industry or employment sector, e.g., counseling experience with battered or abused women, or advising experience in a college setting.

 Years of Experience

-Experience requirements may refer to a number of years of experience either in a general way or in a specific role, e.g. five or more years of career counseling experience, or three years of accounting experience working for a financial institution.
+Experience requirements typically refer to a number of years of experience either in a general way or in a specific role, e.g., five or more years of career counseling experience, or three years of accounting experience working for a financial institution.

 Even though a qualification might be listed as a requirement, you should still consider applying for attractive positions if you possess most, but not all, of the requirements.
 Often, job listings include a long list of requirements, some of which are much more important to the job than others.

 There may not be a perfect candidate who matches all the requirements, so if you have some of the qualifications it may sense to apply.

 If your educational background is a close match for the job and if you have employment, volunteer, internship, or learning experiences that would support your application, for example, it’s worth taking the time to apply.
 If it’s obviously a stretch – the job requires a Ph.D., for example, and you have an undergraduate degree – don’t waste the employer’s time or your own by applying.